Let's learn to write text!

 Of course, the solution to this is to write multiple characters at the same time.

-In the kinda-C syntax that we learned from strace
+In the kinda-C syntax that we learned from strace, this would be:

 write(file_descriptor, memory_address, number_of_characters_to_write)